aws-samples/aws-codepipeline-terraform-cicd-samples/README.md

 #### Step 6: Start a Terraform run using the command terraform apply

-Note: Sample terraform.tfvars and backend.conf are available in the examples directory
+Note: Sample terraform.tfvars are available in the examples directory

 ##Pre-Requisites